-Collections in the Christine Dunlap Farnham Archive document the history of women in Brown University and Pembroke College, the post-graduate lives of Brown alumnae, and the lives of Rhode Island women.
+Founded in 1986, the Christine Dunlap Farnham Archive is a collection within the Brown University Library.
+It makes visible and provides researchers access to the history of women at Pembroke College in Brown University and its predecessor the Women’s College, the undergraduate and post-graduate lives of Brown alumnae, and the experiences, work, and organizations of Rhode Island women.

-At the John Hay Library, researchers can access a wide variety of material relating to women at Brown, including the records of Pembroke College; files on student organizations and activities; campus publications; alumnae oral history interviews; student diaries, correspondence, lecture notes, and other papers; and museum objects.
-Collections relating to Rhode Island women include records from a diverse set of organizations, such as the Rhode Island Society for the Collegiate Education of Women (RISCEW), the Providence Association for Friendless Females, and Women for a Non-Nuclear Future.
+Named in honor of the Pembroke College alumna, Christine Dunlap Farnham ’48, a leader in volunteer support of the Pembroke Center, the archive has grown to include the Pembroke Center Oral History Collection of alumnae interviews as well as a wide variety of archival materials.
+Items include the records of Pembroke College; files on student organizations and activities; campus publications; student diaries, correspondence, lecture notes, and other papers; photographs; audiovisual material; and museum objects.
+Collections relating to Rhode Island women include records from a diverse set of organizations: the Rhode Island Society for the Collegiate Education of Women, the Providence Association for Friendless Females, Women for a Non-Nuclear Future, and Sojourner House.

 The Pembroke Center Associates have sponsored several digitization projects to preserve and disseminate material from the Christine Dunlap Farnham Archive: